nre-learning/nrelabs-curriculum/lessons/git-version-control/stage4/guide.md

 As we covered earlier, a "remote" is a Git repository that's running on another computer.
 Git allows us to define these remotes by name first, and then gives us commands to interact with these remotes - either pulling commits from them, or pushing commits to them.

-The first command that Gitea wants us to run - `git remote add` defines a new remote with the name of `origin`, and stores this in the local repository configuration `.git/config`.
-By the way, the name `origin` is a common convention for the name of a Git remote, but not required (in the second use case we'll encounter a need to actually have two remotes defined for the same repository).
+The first command that Gitea wants us to run (`git remote add`) defines a new remote with the name of `origin`, and stores this in the local repository configuration `.git/config`.
+The name `origin` is a common convention for the name of a Git remote, but not a strict requirement.
 The final parameter for this command is the location for this remote - in this case, we're using the hostname `remote` to indicate the system we want to connect to, and then `jane/myfirstrepo.git` to specify the path to the repository.

 Enter the `myfirstrepo` repository that we've been working with, and run this command to set up the remote: